BereczkiNorbertCristian/Thesis-Code/README.md

 # Thesis-Code.
-Approach using Deep Learning for Sign Language Recognition.
+Approach using Deep Learning for Static Sign Language Recognition.